Holbiwan/holbertonschool-web_back_end/caching/README.md

 ### Topics covered in this Repository 🚀

-* What FIFO means
+* What FIFO  ?
-* What LIFO means
+* What LIFO means ?
-* What LRU means
+* What LRU means ?
-* What MRU means
+* What MRU means ?
-* What LFU means
+* What LFU means ?
+* What a caching system is ?
-* What the purpose of a caching system
+* What the purpose of a caching system ?
-* What limits a caching system have
+* What limits a caching system have ?

 ---